kvinay7/DevOps/README.md

 # **Conclusion:**

 > “Built an end-to-end CI/CD pipeline using Docker, GitHub Actions, and Kubernetes.
-> On every code push, GitHub Actions automatically builds and pushes a Docker image to Docker Hub,
+> On manual trigger, GitHub Actions automatically builds and pushes a Docker image to Docker Hub,
 > and a second workflow updates the Kubernetes manifest and deploys it live.”